srinman/aks-security/certmgmt/cert-management-basics-to-advanced.md

 ---

+## Certificate Rotation (important, but out of scope for labs)

+To keep the exercises focused and approachable, the labs and examples in this folder do not implement automated certificate rotation.
+In production, rotation is critical for security and reliability:

+- Prefer short-lived certificates and automate renewals well before expiry windows.
+- For cert-manager Certificates, set privateKey.rotationPolicy: Always to rotate keys, not just timestamps.
+- Ensure zero-downtime reload of rotated certs (ingress controllers or app hot-reload; avoid restarts where possible).
+- Monitor expiration proactively and alert (e.g., 30/14/7 days before expiry) and track renewal failures.
+- For trust distribution, consider trust-manager to propagate updated CA bundles safely across namespaces.

+ACME-based flows (Let’s Encrypt) handle renewal, but your platform/app must still reload updated secrets.
+Internal CA flows (CA issuers) likewise need automation and safe propagation of trust anchors and issuer certs.
+Plan, test, and monitor rotation as a first-class operational concern.

 **🎓 Learning Path Complete**: You now have a comprehensive understanding of certificate management from basic concepts through advanced automation techniques.
 The laboratory exercises in this repository provide hands-on experience implementing these concepts in real-world scenarios.